Fashion (David Bowie song)

-"Fashion" is a song by English musician David Bowie from his 1980 album Scary Monsters (and Super Creeps).
+"Fashion" is a song by the English musician David Bowie from his fourteenth studio album Scary Monsters (and Super Creeps).
 Co-produced by Bowie and Tony Visconti and recorded from February to April 1980 at New York and London, it was the last song completed for the album.
-Originating as a reggae parody titled "Jamaica", "Fashion" is a post-punk, dance and funk track structurally similar to Bowie's "Golden Years".
-King Crimson guitarist Robert Fripp contributed lead guitar.
+It originated as a reggae parody titled "Jamaica", and King Crimson guitarist Robert Fripp contributes lead guitar.

 Lyrically, "Fashion" acts as both a celebration of fashion trends and Bowie's critique of the individuals who mandate strict observance to those trends, who are labelled fascists and the "goon squad".
 Its accompanying music video, directed by David Mallet, reflects the lyrical themes, depicting Bowie and his musicians as street thugs interspersed with shots of dancers rehearsing and a parade of New Romantic individuals.
 Like "Ashes to Ashes", it was critically praised.

-Released by RCA Records in edited form as the second single from the album on 24 October 1980, "Fashion" charted at No. 5 in the UK and No. 70 in the US.
+Released by RCA Records in edited form as the second single from the album on 24 October 1980, "Fashion" charted at No. 5 on the UK Singles Chart and No. 70 on the US Billboard Hot 100.
 Bowie performed the song during his concert tours, which have appeared on live concert videos.
 In subsequent decades, the song has appeared on lists of Bowie's best songs, on compilation albums and been covered by several artists.